kiyalab-tmu/rinko2022/index.md

 ### Q.2 Variational Autoencoders (VAE)
 * Note that VAE and AE are different.
-* Explain the differnece.
+* Explain the difference.
 * Implement a VAE.
 * Train the VAE by using MNIST dataset.
 * Visualize the results.

 ### Q.3 Generative Adversarial Networks (GAN)
-* Explain GAN
+* Explain GAN.
 * Implement a basic GAN without any convolution by using MNIST.
 * Visualize the results.